raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
 Now add the locked door.
-Select the `door-blue` sprite and click on `show`{:class="blocklooks} in the scripts menu, then position the sprite across the gap in the two walls.
+Select the `door-blue` sprite and click on `show`{:class="blocklooks} in the Scripts menu, and then position the sprite across the gap between the two walls.

 ![screenshot](images/world-door.png)
 --- /task ---